 We believe teachers should be treated as leaders and be exposed to new and relevant trends in the 21st Century.
 One-size-fits-all trainings do not enable teachers to design the classrooms of tomorrow.
 With so many cool new tools and resources for teachers to be creative and use technology, we have decided to improve the professional development niche and use this outlet as a means to empower teachers to collaborate together.

 You all have great ideas on how to improve teaching and learning for your students.
-Why not devote a PD day towards turning your ideas into reality?
+Why not earn professional development hours by turning those ideas into reality?

-TeacherHack is a one day program that turns professional development days into hands-on, productive opportunities for teachers to carry-out their ideas while learning about the process of innovation.
-Using our innovation canvas, you will develop a small-scale project specifically catered to the needs of your students and/or classroom.
+TeacherHacks turn professional development into hands-on, productive opportunities for teachers to carry-out their ideas while learning about the process of innovation.
+Throughout the session, teachers have the opportunity to reflect on their practice and play around with new ideas.
+Using our educators canvas, you will develop a small-scale project personalized to fit the needs of your students and/or classroom.
 We provide the coaching and a structured framework, you get a professional development that better serves you!

-Experience a problem solving format you can use with colleagues and/or students
+Experience a problem solving format you can replicate with colleagues and/or students

 Create something useful for your students and/or school